Parsistence/space-puzzle-matrix/README.md

 - **Maze**: A maze randomly generates on the matrix, and the player has to draw a path from the start to the finish to succeed.
 In higher difficulties the player's path must be the shortest possible path in order to succeed.
 - **Navigation**: The player must guide a robot to a few target spaces in a maze.
 The player must provide the robot with a set of instructions (move forward, rotate left, rotate right) in order to map the robot's route.
 Based on [The Navigator](https://clubpenguin.fandom.com/wiki/The_Navigator) from Club Penguin.

+More detail on each game and how they will be implemented will be added to [**Games & Implementation**](./Games%20&%20Implementation.md).

 ## Hardware

 The matrix module will use a 6x6 matrix of LED buttons, along with an LCD display and a few additional buttons on the side.
-See the [**Part List**](./Part%20List.md) for a full list of parts.
+A more comprehensive list of parts will be added to [**Part List**](./Part%20List.md).